Mabubakr2001/Personal-Library-Manager/README.md

     ```bash
     git clone https://github.com/Mabubakr2001/Personal-Library-Manager-Backend.git
     ```
-   (Replace Mabubakr2001 with your actual GitHub username if you fork this project)
+   **Hint:** Replace Mabubakr2001 with your actual GitHub username if you fork this project

 4. ### Navigate to the folder